-I took a semester off in my fourth year to work as the still photographer and general crew person on a low budget movie filmed in Louisville.
+I took a semester off in my fourth year to work as still photographer and general crew person on a low budget movie filmed in Louisville.
 The Asylum of Satan was, to be kind, not a great film, but I have fond memories of that first filmmaking experience.
 Our Writer/Producer/Director/Editor and Composer, William Girdler, had ingratiated himself with many established Hollywood filmmakers, and our crew was star struck when we were visited by Charles G. Clark, a retired Hollywood cinematographer whose career had begun in 1915.
 We were mesmerized by his stories and intrigued by his prediction that some of us might have careers in motion pictures.

 In 1989 I began my work as a cinematographer.
-It was gratifying to get such a positive response and the support of producers, directors and fellow cinematographers when I began looking for work as a Director of Photography on commercials.
+It was gratifying to get such a positive response and the support of producers, directors and fellow cinematographers as I began seeking work as a Director of Photography on commercials.
 While the first couple of years were a bit sketchy, projects were soon plentiful with each job requiring a distinct pre-visualization and the execution of a visual plan.
 Notable projects included commercials for Nintendo, Kraft Foods, Sears, Alfa Insurance, Home Depot, McDonalds, 7-11, Southwest Airlines, Lean Cuisine, Cheerios, Tsingtao Beer, Farm Bureau Insurance and US Cellular.
 After several years of shooting only commercials, I began finding my way back to feature film and television productions as a Camera Operator and 2nd Unit Director of Photography.
 Projects as a 2nd Unit DP included the feature films The Town That Dreaded Sundown, Fred Claus, The Ice Harvest and The Grudge 2 as well as the TV shows Early Edition, Prison Break and Crisis.

 Beginning in the late 1990s, along with every other filmmaker, I was caught up in the upheaval of motion pictures transitioning from the photochemical film process to digital technology.
 This technological revolution began with Sony and Panasonic high definition digital video cameras in the late 1990s, received a jolt from the aggressively marketed RED camera in 2005 and made the final transition to digital domination with the introduction of the Arri Alexa in 2010.
 Film negative has largely been replaced with files composed of ones and zeroes, but the things that matter remain unchanged.
 Cinematographers still seek the perspective and composition that best tells the story.
 We continue to observe, shape and capture the light that surrounds us as we tell stories with pictures.